 9. The Catfish

 An unfortunate phenomenon that’s taken the Internet by storm.
 Think you’re messaging a 25-year old architect who lives in Central?
 Confused as to why he won’t share any recent photos, or pick up the phone?
 Do your research and make sure you’re not really on your way to meet someone completely different, whose likely stolen some photos from someone else’s Facebook page.
-Also, a good warning to check your own privacy settings too.
-You can never be too careful!
+Also, a good reminder to check your own privacy settings too.

 Read more!
 Explore our Culture section on Localiiz for more stories on life in Hong Kong.